 A smear, or cervical screening test, is undertaken to detect abnormal cells on the cervix.
-It is not in fact a test for cancer, rather a test to check the health of the cells of the cervix.
-However if abnormal cervical cells are found, they can then be removed and this may prevent cervical cancer from developing.
+It is not in fact, a test for cancer, but rather a test to check the health of the cells of the cervix.
+However if abnormal cervical cells are found, they can then be removed, and this may prevent cervical cancer from developing.
 Approximately 1 in 20 women show some abnormal changes in the cells of the cervix when tested.

 Disclaimer: Please be aware that results and benefits may vary from patient to patient taking into consideration factors such as age, lifestyle and medical history.

 Time until results seen

 The NHS recommends that women aged between 25-49 should have a smear test every 3 years and women aged 50-65 should be tested every 5 years.
 However, many patients come to Illuminate for more frequent testing, usually annual, for their own reassurance and peace of mind

 Usually only one test is required, but patients may request more frequent tests

 If you have further questions about this treatment, please call us on